Student feedback should be specific to the work they do, motivate, and build self-esteem.

-Ideally, we would like to provide students with feedback on any summative work submitted at the culmination of a block of study before they embark on their subsequent study block.
-Where the final submission is of significant volume, or the student cohort is not small, this is not generally possible.
+Feedback on any summative work would ideally be provided before students embark on a subsequent module, but this is generally not possible where the final submission is of significant volume of assessments at the culmination of a block of study.
 However, careful thought about assessment formats and timings can go some way to enabling students to have useful feedback and a degree of confidence in their learning and achievement at or near the end of a block.
 Some possible strategies include:

-- The use of peer feedback processes can facilitate the provision of timely feedback, and also enable students to self-evaluate their work in a structured and effective manner.
+The use of peer feedback processes can facilitate the provision of timely feedback on formative assessment, and also enable students to self-evaluate their work in a structured and effective manner.